marcolaux/asus-g14-fedora/README.md

 ```bash
 dnf install kernel-devel akmod-nvidia xorg-x11-drv-nvidia-cuda akmod-acpi_call brightnessctl
 ```
-> update the the packages and check the new repos (asus-linux.org and tlp) for new packages

 > akmod-nvidia and xorg-x11-drv-nvidia-cuda installs the Nvidia driver

-> asusctl installs the currently necesary Kernel modules from asus-linux.org to get the function keys working

 > kernel-devel is necesarry for the dynamic kernel modules to compile